Colorado Military and Veterans Benefits

 A Veteran's dependent must meet the following requirements:

-If a Spouse, was married to the Service member when they were stationed in Colorado and when they apply for instate tuition.
+Spouse who was married to the Service member when they were stationed in Colorado and when they apply for instate tuition

 Colorado Interstate Compact on Educational Opportunity for Military Children (MIC3): The purpose of this compact is to remove barriers to educational success imposed on Children of military Families because of frequent moves and deployment of their parents by: